EmaMiha/Favorite_Jeans/README.md

 ▪︎ I have manually tasted the project in my local terminal and the Code Institute Heroku terminal, there were no a problems.

-▪︎ When I passed the code through CI Python Linter , there were some errors like:
+▪︎ When I passed the code through CI Python Linter , there were 2 errors:
+  E741 ambiguous variable name, which I fixed it and E501 line too long, it's still there.

+#### Bugs

+###### ▪︎ Solved bugs

+    ▫︎ There was an issue with deployment.
+I noticed that "pip3 freeze > requirements.txt" was spelled wrong.

+###### ▪︎ Unsolved bugs

+    ▫︎ No remaining bugs.